Ancient-Majik-Tech/Experiment.Green.Biorecycle.Wiki/Changes/V P 1.0.0.0/V D 0.0.2.0.md

 This section covers the details of this update including if it is the currently active update.

-This update was dedicated to inital setup.
+This update was dedicated to providing more space and transportation for ants.

 - Data
 	- State Name: None
-	- Previous
+	- [Previous][Page Change Previous]
 	- [Next][Page Change Next]
 	- Status: Finished